Miscellaneous borked pacman upgrades and solutions

 By Antonio Cheong on on Permalink.

-The first time, Hyprland had a crash midway through a pacman -Syu
+The first time, Hyprland had a crash midway through a pacman -Syu, leading to

-, leading to corrupted shared libraries to the point where pacman
+corrupted shared libraries to the point where pacman itself stopped working.

 Pacman: error while loading shared libraries: /use/lib/libgpg-error.so.0: file too short.